Someone’s trusted hero

 What happens when

 You can set your Proof of Life in Myend to remind us that you’re not a zombie.
-Once you have verified your Proof of Life, your designated Legacy Contact will be notified that they can access your account when they provide proof of your passing to Myend.
+Once you have verified your Proof of Life, your designated person(s) will be notified that they can access your account when they provide proof of your passing to Myend.

-When you have a Myend account, you can set your Proof of Life.
-In practice this means that Myend sends you a couple of reminders and only if you have failed to confirm your Proof of life, your Legacy Contact receives a notification.
-When your Legacy Contact provides proof of your passing, Myend will contact them and when everything is verified they gain access to your account.
+But what does Proof of Life mean exactly?
+In practice this means that Myend sends you a couple of reminders and only if you have failed to confirm you’re alive, your Legacy Contact receives a notification.
+When your contact provides evidence of your passing, Myend will contact them and when everything is verified they gain access to your account.

 The next steps